mixxxdj/mixxx/source/chapters/library.rst

 Playlists
 =========

-Playlists can be created by right-clicking on the “Playlists” sidebar item, and selecting “New Playlist”.
+Playlists can be created by right-clicking on the :guilabel:`Playlists` sidebar item, and selecting :guilabel:`New Playlist`.
 Tracks can be added to a playlist by finding them in the Library, and drag-and-dropping them onto the name of a playlist in the sidebar, or by selecting a track in the library and right-clicking on it.
 Playlists are not directly loadable into Mixxx's decks as Mixxx is primarily intended for live, attended performance use.
 However, you can add the contents of a playlist to the Auto DJ queue, and use automatic mixing.

 Crates
 ======

 Crates are unordered collections of tracks, and are similar to playlists.
 Unlike playlist they cannot contain duplicate entries and do not support drag-and-drop within them.
-Crates can be created by right-clicking on “Crates” in the sidebar and selecting “New Crate”.
+Crates can be created by right-clicking on :guilabel:`Crates` in the sidebar and selecting :guilabel:`New Crate`.

 Browse
 ======